raspberrypilearning/infrared-bird-box/worksheet.md

 - If you're using the Gardman bird box, don't trust the keyhole mount on the back.
 This mount supports the entire weight of the bird box on a single thin piece of wood.
 It's better to drill through from the inside and mount it using a large screw and washer.

 - Consider that the Raspberry Pi doesn't need to be directly attached to the bird box itself.
 You can buy a [replacement camera cable](http://shop.pimoroni.com/products/raspberry-pi-camera-cable) which can give you greater range.
-The same connector found on the Raspberry Pi itself is also found on the back of the Camera Module, allowing you to easily change it; the tin connectors face the same side as the lens.
+The same connector found on the Raspberry Pi itself is also found on the back of the Camera Module, allowing you to change it easily; the tin connectors face the same side as the lens.

 - The Raspberry Pi could be placed inside a plastic box to make it waterproof; it shouldn't be a problem to close the camera flex into the lid.
 Choosing a site which is beneath the overhang of an existing roof will help a lot, so the bird box will not be rained on directly.